oberman-lab/contrastive/README.md

 This repo is intended to to serve as a framework for comparing loss functions in a semi-supervised learning context.

 ## TODO
- - [ ] Define architecture for image datasets (Use Chris's Implementation of LeNet from Hello World)
+ - [ ] Define architecture for image datasets (Adapt Chris's Implementation of LeNet from Hello World for MNIST)
  - [ ] Modularize loss classes
  - [ ] Expand on paper list below